 TAFE NSW Hunter Institute

-Hunter Institute offers students the full range of study options; full-time, part-time, and online courses, as well as on-the-job-training, apprenticeships, TVET, and higher education programs.
-The 15 campuses include:
+Hunter Institute offers students the full range of study options; full-time, part-time, and online courses, as well as on-the-job training, apprenticeships, TVET, and higher education programs.
+The campuses can be found in and around Newcastle.
+The full list of campuses include:

 - Hunter Street